rhodyprog4ds/BrownFall24/syllabus/grading.md

 ### Assignments

 For your learning to progress and earn level 2 achievements, you must practice with the skills outside of class time.
+You wil submit all of your assignments in your portfolio repository.
+Sometimes you will need to sync your repo to get templates for the assignment and some will be open.
+All will be posted on this site.
 <!--
 ````{margin}
 ```{warning}